xDaryamo/puccini/README.md

 By default the compiler also performs [topology resolution](tosca/compiler/RESOLUTION.md), which attempts to satisfy requirements with capabilities, thus creating the relationships (Clout edges) between node templates.
 This feature can be turned off in order to add more processing phases before final resolution.
-Resolution is handled via the embedded **tosca.resolve** JavaScript.
+Resolution is handled via the embedded **tosca.resolve** scriptlet.

 ### Visualization

 You can graphically visualize the compiled TOSCA in a dynamic web page.
 A one-line example:

     puccini-tosca compile examples/tosca/requirements-and-capabilities.yaml --exec=assets/tosca/profiles/common/1.0/js/visualize.js > /tmp/puccini.html && xdg-open /tmp/puccini.html

-The visualization scriptlet is not embedded by default into the Clout, but can be manually added via `puccini-clout scriptlet put` (see below) for added portability.

 puccini-clout